KarinaJin/poxvirus_BioE131_finalproj/README.md

 ```
 shows like the following: {picture link}

-This will make the plugin embedded into the jbrowse all the time.
-Don't need to installed it everytime when open a new session.
+This will embed the plugins into JBrowse from the start.

-## 4.0 Download minimap2 to generate the paf file for linear synteny view feature
+## 4.0 Download minimap2 to generate the .paf file for linear synteny view feature
-First make sure that you have the minimap2, please use the link to install the minimap. (https://github.com/lh3/minimap2?tab=readme-ov-file#install)
+Make sure that minimap2is installed.
+If not, please use this link to install it: (https://github.com/lh3/minimap2?tab=readme-ov-file#install)
-After you install the minimap2,
-we will using the minimap2 to generate the paf file for the track.
+After minimap2 is installed, it will be used to generate the .paf files for the synteny tracks.

-Example: I want to create a paf file to see the common between monkeypox and other viruses.
+For example, I want to create a .paf file that shows the synteny between Mpox and the other viruses.
-From the previous step we already have the viruses FASTA file in our tmp directory.
+Since we already have the viral FASTA files in our tmp directory, use the command below:
-Use the below command:

 ```
-minimap2 monkeypox.fna cowpox.fna smallpox.fna fowlpox.fna vaccinia.fna > other_vs_monkeypox.paf
+minimap2 Mpox.fna cowpox.fna variola.fna fowlpox.fna vaccinia.fna > other_vs_Mpox.paf
 ```
-after you create the paf file
-we need to add track to our jbrowse
+After the .paf file is created, it needs to be added as a track to JBrowse.
-**Important** The order is really matters! from the above command, it will creating the paf file that the common between cowpox and monkeypox, smallpox and monkeypox etc. So when adding the track, we should let the monkeypox assembly name at the last, and follow the order when we create in the for pad file.
+**Important** The order of the assembly names really matters!
+With the command above, a .paf file is created that maps the commonalities between cowpox and Mpox, variola and Mpox etc. So when adding the track, the Mpox assembly name is last and the order for the other assemblies should follow the order used when creating the .paf file.

 ```
-jbrowse add-track other_vs_monkeypox.paf --assemblyNames cowpox,smallpox,fowlpox,vaccinia,monkeypox --load copy --out /var/www/html/jbrowse2
+jbrowse add-track other_vs_Mpox.paf --assemblyNames cowpox,variola,fowlpox,vaccinia,Mpox --load copy --out /var/www/html/jbrowse2
 ```

 ## 5.0 Use MAFFT to create multiple sequence aligment
-Installing the MAFFT by using the following link: https://mafft.cbrc.jp/alignment/software/
+Install MAFFT using the following link: https://mafft.cbrc.jp/alignment/software/
-before that, creating a file that contains all the sequences of the viruses
+Create a FASTA file that contains all the viral sequences.

-On the Command Line:
+On the command line type the following command:
 ```
 mafft
 ```
-and then follow the instruction from that.
+and follow the instructions given from there.
-Let output be named as alignment.fa and be the FASTA format and with input order
+Name the output FASTA file as alignment.fa and with input order
-Using  FFT-NS-1 (fast) strategy and then wait about 30-1hr to let the file create completely
+The file will be created after about 30 minutes - 1 hour using FFT-NS-1 (fast) strategy.

 ## 6.0 Use biopython muscle fasttree to generate the tree file
-Installing the fasttree by using the following link: http://www.microbesonline.org/fasttree/#Install
+Install FastTree using the following link: http://www.microbesonline.org/fasttree/#Install
-Use the command line to generate the tree.
+Use the following command to generate the tree.
 ```
 !fasttree -nt < alignment.fa > poxyvirusTree.nwk
 ```

 ## 7.0 Interact with jbrowse
-Now, you can use the jbrowse to see the linear synteny view, sequence, 3d protein visualization, and pylogenetic tree.
+Now, you can use JBrowse to see explore the linear synteny, genome sequence, genome annotation, 3D protein visualization, and pylogenetic trees of the five poxviruses.